Primary Ovarian Insufficiency (POI)

 Why is the FSH level high?

-In menstruating women, the pituitary gland in the brain can sense if the ovaries are not making the right amount of estrogen.
-If a woman is not getting her period, and there is no estrogen being made, the pituitary gland in the brain will release follicle-stimulating hormone (FSH).
+In menstruating people, the pituitary gland in the brain can sense if the ovaries are not making the right amount of estrogen.
+The pituitary gland in the brain will release follicle-stimulating hormone (FSH).
 This hormone sends a signal to the ovaries to make estrogen and stimulates the growth of a “follicle,” which will later release an egg.
 When the ovary responds, it also sends a signal to tell the pituitary to stop producing FSH, so the FSH level in the blood decreases.

-In young women with POI, the ovaries do not function normally, so they cannot respond to the FSH in the normal way.
+In young people with POI, the ovaries do not function normally, so they cannot respond to the FSH in the normal way.
 Thus, there is no signal to the pituitary to stop its production of FSH.
 Instead, the pituitary keeps trying to get the ovaries to respond by producing more and more FSH.
-Thus, in women with POI, the level is FSH is high.
+Thus, in people with POI, the level is FSH is high.

 Is POI permanent?

-POI can be unpredictable, but it’s usually permanent, especially if the ovaries haven’t worked for a long time or there’s an identified reason for POI (Turner Syndrome, Fragile X mutation, or chemotherapy/radiation therapy).
-In general, medical tests can’t tell for sure whether POI will be permanent; we do know that 5-10% of women with POI will ovulate every once in a while, which makes pregnancy a rare possibility.
+POI can be unpredictable, but it is usually permanent, especially if the ovaries haven’t worked for a long time or if there is an identified reason for POI (such as Turner Syndrome, Fragile X mutation, or chemotherapy/radiation therapy).
+While POI is not reversible, the ovaries may still rarely function and ovulate; approximately 5-10% of people with POI mayovulate every once in a while, which makes pregnancy a very rare possibility.

 How is POI treated?